 Llamas were domesticated in Peru almost around 4,000 or 5,000 years ago.
 They are related to camels but do not have a hump on their back.
 Llamas have a smaller head and big eyes, with thick eyelashes.
 They shield their eyes from the falling rain and snow, along with protecting them from sand and debris.
 They have frills in their eyes, which acts as an inbuilt sunshade.
 They protect their eyes from the excessive sunlight, so they don’t have to squint to see around them.

 5. Ground Hornbill

 One of the largest species of Hornbill is another contender for the longest eyelashes in the kingdom.
 Their modified feather eyelashes are the second-longest in the bird kingdom.
 Ground Hornbills are native to Africa and have an impressive wingspan that can reach about 4 feet across.
-These attractive birds have a bright red throat, black wings, and bright yellow eyes.
+These attractive birds have bright red throats, black wings, and bright yellow eyes.

 Ground Hornbills are carnivorous birds, with long and dense eyelash-looking feathers.
 The bird has cylindrical eyelid feathers that look way too similar to eyelashes and serve the same purpose.
 They protect their eyes from dust, sand, and other foreign materials.
-These long eyelashes also work as a shield and protect their eyes from the excessive sunlight.
+These long eyelashes also work as a shield and protect their eyes from excessive sunlight.
 IUCN classifies the ground hornbill bird as vulnerable to extinction with a two-third decline in population in the last century.